The Model Builders December 2008 Model of the Month

 Because of the rear tubbing there was no room for the rear seats, so I lengthened The package tray, flocked it and dropped in two 15" subs from Hoppin' Hydros.
 I painted them to resemble Cerwin Vega's.
 The roll bar was made from Evergreen rod and painted to match the stock interior gray.
 I added a tach and a Hurst shifter.
 I painted the dials white instead of the stock black to give them that race car look.
 The racing belts were made from seat belt material available at Lex's Scale Modeling.

 The trunk was flocked to match the interior.
-I used a resin amp from PSF Hobby and added an aluminum nitrous tank.
+I used one of our LSM resin amps and added an aluminum nitrous tank.

 The only modifications to the body were the opening of the trunk and the grafting of a resin cowl from a hood in my parts box unto the stock hood of the Monte Carlo.
 I then painted the body Ishtar Arancio Orange which is a Lamborghini finish.
 Afterwards I tinted some Cobra Colors clear coat with Paint with Pearls Gold Satin Ghost pearl pigment and sprayed it over the orange.
 The lower body was painted in Dupli-Color Metallic Burgandy.
 The red stripes and 502 SS decals were made using my computer.
 Finally I used Bare Metal Foil black for the trim and covered it all in several coats of Dupli-Color Clear.
 The liscense plate was made using Acme Liscense Plate Maker.